DevOpsPlatform/Intro/DockerAndKubernetes.md

-**We are conducting online sessions(10 hrs) on Docker and Kubernetes which will be useful to beginners.
+**We are conducting online sessions( 45 hrs) on Docker,Kubernetes,terraform and Jenkins pipeline script.
 Please find the course details below.**

 # Docker Course